marilyn-n/DOM-todo-app/README.md

 ```

 ## Query Selector All

+It returns with a nodeList you can iterate over the nodeList without turning it into an array.
 ```js
 const allQueryBook = document.querySelector('#book-list .book div p'); // returns a nodeList with all the p elements.